 Full Metal Jacket Ammo: FMJ Bullets Explained

-Full metal jacket bullets can also be called other things like full metal case or have additional suffixes like “boat tail” to let you know the intended use of the bullet or how it will perform.
+Full metal jacket ammunition can also be called other things like full metal case or have additional suffixes like “boat tail” to let you know the intended use of the bullet or how it will perform.
 Some common types are the full metal jacket boat tail, full metal jacket flat nose, and full metal jacket truncated cone.
-Each of these is tailored for a specific use, but retains the basic lead properties of all FMJ type bullets.
+Each of these jacketed bullets are tailored for a specific use, but they retain the basic lead properties of all FMJ rounds.

-The FMJ bullet was designed in the late 1800s for use in military rifles.
+FMJ ammunition was designed in the late 1800s for use in military rifles.
 Not long after this, the Hague Convention of 1899 made it illegal to use bullets that easily expand or flatten inside the body.
 Interestingly enough, the United States did not sign off on this.
 The agreement held that the bullets used by the signatories could not open upon impact, such as hollow points.
-This is because the FMJ bullets were likely to cause a "through and through" wound instead of mushrooming and causing a more grievous wound.
+This is because full metal jacket rounds were likely to cause a "through and through" wound instead of mushrooming and causing a more grievous wound after impact.
 For the civilian shooter, this means that care must be taken when using FMJ bullets, as they can easily penetrate humans as well as whatever is behind them.

-FMJ bullets perform very well ballistically, and don't lose accuracy or speed in your weapon.
+FMJ ammo performs very well ballistically, and don't lose accuracy or speed in your weapon.
 Because of this, the full metal jacket bullet type is extremely popular and every major manufacturer sells an assortment of it – including Aguila, Prvi Partizan, and Golden Bear.
-Just keep in mind that some regions don’t allow FMJ bullets on public lands unless they are total metal jacketed.
+Many shooters wonder if full metal jacket bullets are illegal.
+Just keep in mind that some regions don’t allow FMJ bullets on public land unless it is total metal jacketed ammo.